 When you apply for a life insurance policy, you will typically be required to fully complete and submit an application for coverage.
 This will usually ask you some of the more “basic” questions, but they will also want to know more about your specific condition as it pertains to endometrial cancer.
 Doing so can allow the underwriters to get a clearer picture of your medical issue.
 With that in mind, here are a few examples:

 - When were you initially diagnosed with endometrial cancer?

 - What was the stage of your condition upon the initial diagnosis?

 - What are you doing in order to manage and/or control your endometrial cancer?

 - Are there prescriptions that you take daily?

 - Have you smoked at all over the past year?

 - Have you had any relevant lab testing performed within the past 12 months?

 In addition to the questions about your health and your health history, it is likely that the insurance company will also want you to undergo a medical examination as a part of the underwriting process.
 During this exam, you will meet with a paramedical professional in your home or other convenient location.
 You will typically be asked for some additional health-related information.
-You will also be asked to submit a blood and a urine sample.

 How Much Will Life Insurance Cost If You Have Endometrial Cancer?